Dementia Care

 Dementia help & advice

-From making your current home dementia friendly, to the transition into a care home — we know that there are many challenges when it comes to caring for a loved one who has dementia.
-You can find a range of helpful resources that we have compiled in collaboration with our dementia care experts over on our Dementia Carers Support Guide and at Barchester, we’re always happy to discuss next steps when you feel it’s time to move to a care home.
+From adapting your current home to the transition into a dementia specialist care home — we know that there are many challenges when it comes to caring for a loved one.
+You can find resources that we have compiled in collaboration with our experts in our Dementia Care Support Guide.
+At Barchester, we’re always happy to discuss the next steps when you feel you need help with dementia care.

 Dementia help and advice